Enrolment at Parnell District School

 Te Taou Cres

-A child may not start school until his/her fifth birthday.
-Compulsory enrolment takes effect at 6 years of age.
+A child may not start school until their fifth birthday.
+Compulsory enrolment takes effect at six years of age.

 Enrolment at Parnell District School is governed by an enrolment scheme in accordance with Sections 11A to 11P of the Education Act 1989 and Education